Novel scaling limits for critical inhomogeneous random graphs: Introduction

 \subsection{Model}

-In our random graph model, vertices have \emph{weights}, and the edges are independent with the edge probability being approximately equal to the rescaled product of the weights of the two end vertices of the edge.
-While there are many different versions of such random graphs (see below), it will be convenient for us to work with the so-called \emph{Poissonian random graph} or Norros-Reittu model \cite{NorRei06}.
-To define the model, we consider the vertex set $[n]:=\{1,2,\ldots, n\}$ and suppose each vertex is assigned a \emph{weight}, vertex $i$ having weight $w_i$.
-Now, attach an edge with probability $p_{ij}$ between vertices $i$ and $j$, where \eqn{ \lbeq{pij-NR} p_{ij} = 1-{\rm exp}\left(-w_i w_j/\ell_n\right), } with $\ell_n$ denoting the \emph{total weight} \eqn{ \lbeq{ln-def} \ell_n = \sum_{i\in[n]} w_i. } Different edges are independent.
-In this model, the average degree of vertex $i$ is close to $w_i$, thus incorporating \emph{inhomogeneity} in the model.
+In our random graph model, vertices have \textit{weights}, and the edges are independent with the edge probability being approximately equal to the rescaled product of the weights of the two end vertices of the edge.
+While there are many different versions of such random graphs (see below), it will be convenient for us to work with the so-called \textit{Poissonian random graph} or Norros--Reittu model \cite{NorRei06}.
+To define the model, we consider the vertex set $[n]:=\{1,2,\ldots, n\}$ and suppose each vertex is assigned a \textit {weight}, vertex $i$ having weight $w_i$.
+Now, attach an edge with probability $p_{ij}$ between vertices $i$ and $j$, where